2023-2024 Undergraduate & Graduate Catalog

 - EDI 339 - Teachers as Decision Makers: Instruction and Assessment in Secondary Schools (3 credits)

-- Requirements for admission to assisted and student-directed teaching, please consult with art education/COE advisor for specific requirements.
+- Requirements for admission to assisted and student-directed teaching, please consult with art education/CECI advisor for specific requirements.

 Note: These prerequisite courses require a 2.7 GPA or better, with no grade lower than a C.

-Passing scores (reading and writing component must be passed with a score of 480 or higher, and mathematics component must be passed with a score of 530 or higher) on the SAT Evidence-based test will be required prior to admission to the College of Education.
-Passing scores on the Content Area (#095- Visual Arts Education) test will be required prior to obtaining certification.
-The Content Area (#095) test can be taken during teacher assisting, student teaching, or before graduation.
-MTTC website: www.mttc.nesinc.com.
+Passing scores (reading and writing component must be passed with a score of 480 or higher, and mathematics component must be passed with a score of 530 or higher) on the SAT Evidence-based Test will be required prior to admission to the College of Education and Community Innovation.
+Passing scores on the Content Area, #95-Visual Arts Education, test will be required prior to obtaining certification.
+The Content Area (#95) test can be taken during teacher assisting, student teaching, or before graduation.
+MTTC website: mttc.nesinc.com.

-Prerequisites to College of Education Application (9 credits)
+Prerequisites to College of Education and Community Innovation Application: Nine credits

-A 3.0 GPA in the major, passing score on the SAT evidence-based test, and completion of EDF 315, EDI 338, EDI 339, and PSY 301 with a grade of C or better are required before admission to College of Education's Teacher Assisting semester.
+A 3.0 GPA in the major, passing score on the SAT Evidence-based Test, and completion of EDF 315, EDI 338, EDI 339, and PSY 301 with a grade of C or better are required before admission to College of Education and Community Innovation's Teacher Assisting semester.

-Certificate requirement: Pass the Michigan Test for Teacher Certification (MTTC) www.mttc.nesinc.com, #95 Visual Arts Education, in the content area before graduation.
+Certificate Requirement: Pass the Michigan Test for Teacher Certification (MTTC) mttc.nesinc.com, #95-Visual Arts Education, in the content area before graduation.